|

 Maude, was one of the best cooks in the neighborhood.

-Maude was the first person I remember dying on me; we have pictures
+remember dying on me; we have pictures

 of her in her coffin in the bottom drawer of our bureau.
 I can't imagine